albinjal/CS4240-Reproduction-Project/BLOGPOST.md

 Now that we have a detailed overview of the overarching model, we look into the nitty-gritty details of the VQGAN.

+[here we add the computation bit, fix the sentence above] Training t

 ## Building the VQGAN from Scratch
 The VQGAN model is an autoencoder that utilizes vector quantization as a bottleneck between the encoder and decoder.
 This quantization technique has a similar effect to reducing the size of layers in the middle of a stacked autoencoder or by having the encoder output the sufficient statistics of a normal distribution and, sampling from this distribution, and feeding the sample to the decoder (as in a variational autoencoder).
 Quantization has an advantage over sampling in that it doesn't result in blurry output for the decoded image, unlike sampling which often produces blurry images.